Amarjit99/Chatbot-NLU-Trainer--Evaluator/USER_GUIDE.md

 </div>

-Welcome to the most comprehensive NLU training platform!
-This guide covers all features, from basic setup to advanced AI model management.
+Welcome to the Chatbot NLU Trainer & Evaluator!
+This guide covers all features, from basic setup to advanced model management across multiple backends.

 ---